GiuseppeVarriale/ud-Catalog/README.md

 3. If Download the content manualy from github you need to move the folder to vm vagrant folder.

 ## Facebook id with OAUTH

-to authentication ona app is used facebook api with OAUTH, you need to configure it with you app_id and app_secret More infomation about it [**here**](https://www.udacity.com/course/authentication-authorization-oauth--ud330)
+To authentication the app use facebook api with OAUTH.
+You need to configure it with you app_id and app_secret More infomation about it [**here**](https://www.udacity.com/course/authentication-authorization-oauth--ud330)

 1. Configure the app_id and app_secret on file fb_create_secrets.json and on